Introduction to workplace, personal and stakeholder pensions

 Each year you’ll receive tax relief on your pension contributions of up to 100 per cent of your UK earnings (salary and other earned income).
 This is limited by an 'annual allowance' above which tax will be charged (more below).

 If you have little or no earnings and are in a 'relief at source' scheme, you will still get tax relief.
-For every £80 you contribute in a tax year, the government will contribute a further £20 until the total value of contributions reaches £3,600 for the year.
+You can find out more about government contributions at the link below:

 Annual allowance above which contributions will be taxed